jemmy512/book-notes/EnglishGrammer.md

     * Correlative conjunctions are used in pairs.They work in pairs to coordinate two items.
 Examples of correlative conjunctions include both...and..., either...or, not only... but also...
 4. Subordinating conjunctions
     * Subordinating conjunctions, also called subordinators, are conjunctions that join a dependent (or subordinating) clause to an independent (or main) clause.

+# Modal
+Modals (also called modal verbs, modal auxiliary verbs, modal auxiliaries) are special verbs which behave irregularly in English.

+They are different from normal verbs like "work, play, visit..."
+They give additional information about the function of the main verb that follows it.
+They have a great variety of communicative functions.